Taliban co-founder Baradar in Kabul for talks to set up government

 KABUL: Taliban co-founder Mullah Abdul Ghani Baradar arrived in Kabul on Saturday for talks on establishing a new "inclusive" government in Afghanistan, a senior official said.

-Other senior Taliban leaders seen in the capital in recent days include Khalil Haqqani -- one of America's most wanted with a $5 million bounty on his head.
+Other senior Taliban leaders seen in the capital in recent days include Khalil Haqqani - one of America's most wanted terrorists with a $5 million bounty on his head.

 A senior Taliban official told AFP that Baradar would meet "jihadi leaders and politicians for an inclusive government set-up".